marciovmf/testicle/README.md

 # What ?
 TESTticle is a minimalist test framework I developed for testing features on my toy game engine [SMOL](https://github.com/marciovmf/smol).
-It was initialy called SMOL_TEST but sounds TESTicle is undeniably more professional.
+It was initialy called SMOL_TEST but TESTicle sounds undeniably more professional.

 ## Why
 Test frameworks are usually feature rich but also bloated and unnecessarily complex, so I decided to create something tiny especially for my needs.